California EPA says settled with Apple on hazardous waste claims

 The regulators also claim Apple did not properly report and track exports of hazardous waste and failed to mark used oil containers properly as hazardous waste.

-(Reporting by Stephen Nellis; Editing by Chris Reese and Dan Grebler)
+(Reporting by Stephen Nellis; Editing by Dan Grebler and Alan Crosby)